trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 julia> include(joinpath(HOHQMesh.examples_dir(), "interactive_outer_boundary.jl"))
 ```

-For completeness, we provide the example script and walkthrough each step in the construction
+For completeness, we provide the example script and walk-through each step in the construction
 of the project dictionary below.
 ```julia
 using HOHQMesh